ststefa/terrasplunk/modules/variables/README.md

-The `variables` module attempts to encapsulate differences between environments to keep the code DRYer.
+The `variables` module attempts to encapsulate differences between stages to keep the code DRYer.